Breakfast Point

 The economic profile demonstrates exceptional strength, placing the area among the top 10% nationally based on comprehensive AreaSearch income analysis

-The suburb of Breakfast Point has one of the highest income levels nationally according to AreaSearch data from the Australian Taxation Office (ATO) for the financial year 2023.
-The median income among taxpayers in Breakfast Point is $73,594 and the average income stands at $108,900.
-These figures compare with those of Greater Sydney, which are $60,817 and $83,003 respectively.
-Based on Wage Price Index growth of 8.86% since financial year 2023, estimated incomes for September 2025 would be approximately $80,114 (median) and $118,549 (average).
-Census data shows that household, family, and personal incomes in Breakfast Point rank highly nationally, between the 83rd and 93rd percentiles.
-The earnings profile indicates that the $1,500 - 2,999 bracket dominates with 29.2% of residents (1,422 people).
-Higher earners make up a substantial presence with 38.9% exceeding $3,000 weekly.
+The suburb of Breakfast Point has one of the highest income levels nationally, according to AreaSearch data based on latest ATO figures for the financial year 2023.
+The median income among taxpayers in Breakfast Point is $73,594, with an average income of $108,900.
+These figures compare to Greater Sydney's median and average incomes of $60,817 and $83,003 respectively.
+By September 2025, estimated median and average incomes in Breakfast Point would be approximately $80,114 and $118,549, accounting for an 8.86% growth since financial year 2023.
+Census data shows household, family, and personal incomes all rank highly in Breakfast Point, between the 83rd and 93rd percentiles nationally.
+The earnings profile indicates that the $1,500 - 2,999 weekly income bracket dominates with 29.2% of residents (1,422 people), aligning with the regional average of 30.9%.
+Notably, 38.9% of residents earn more than $3,000 weekly, suggesting strong purchasing power in the community.
 High housing costs consume 18.4% of income, but strong earnings place disposable income at the 79th percentile nationally.
-The area's SEIFA income ranking places it in the 10th decile.
+The suburb's SEIFA income ranking places it in the 10th decile.

 Frequently Asked Questions - Income